 - Access to a complete distribution infrastructure.

-- New talent and innovation pools.
+- New talent pools and innovative business decisions.

 - Potential for stronger brand identity.